gatech/xpert/README.md

 java -cp xpert.jar edu.gatech.xpert.XpertMain <output_dir> <browser1> <browser2>
 ```
 `output_dir` refers to the folder in which the crawled data is saved.
-`browser1` and `browser2` are names of the two browsers against which X-PERT checks for XBIs in an application
+`browser1` and `browser2` are names of the two browsers against which X-PERT checks for XBIs in an application.
+Valid browser values supported by Crawljax are CHROME, FIREFOX and INTERNET_EXPLORER

 The web front-end creates an output folder for each crawl performed with a random 32char alphanumeric name.
 See example [output directory](https://github.com/gatech/xpert/tree/master/web/out/e45d25ed84ea454ea3f8b0c56fe251ca)